abhinavsix/WinAudioToggle/README.md

 ### Requirements

 For the script to work you must download 2 icons of your choice (showing which source is in use).
 You can use [this website](https://icon-icons.com/) to download the files in the `.ico`-fileformat.

+I've also included those two icon files in the download.
+They are called icon1.ico and icon2.ico. (real creative I know...)
+These .ico files are basically images that windows can use instead of the standard windows shortcut image.

 Place those files in the same directory as the script.

 The names of these files must also match the names in the script.
 Look for these lines in the script: